jsiulian/Flare/README.md

 ## Blocked features

-This application uses [presage](https://github.com/whisperfish/presage) internally, the current features are not yet implemented for that.
+This application uses [presage](https://github.com/whisperfish/presage) internally.
+These features haven't been implemented in it yet:

 - Avatars
-- Profile names
-- Some Group features
+- Some group features
     - Group invites (you will need to be added to the group, not invited)
     - Group management
+- Some contact features
     - Contact discovery
+    - Contact management
+- Chat deletion
+- Disappearing messages

 ## Translation